Othello (1951 film)

-Othello (also known as The Tragedy of Othello: The Moor of Venice) is a 1951 tragedy film directed and produced by Orson Welles, who also adapted the Shakespearean play and played the title role.
+Othello (also known as The Tragedy of Othello: The Moor of Venice) is a 1951 tragedy film based on the Shakespearean play, written, directed, produced by, and starring Orson Welles.
+The film also stars Micheál Mac Liammóir as Iago (one of his only starring film roles), Robert Coote as Roderigo, Suzanne Cloutier as Desdemona, Michael Laurence as Cassio, Fay Compton as Emilia and Doris Dowling as Bianca.

+Othello was filmed on location over a three-year period in Morocco, Venice, Tuscany and Rome as well as at the Scalera Studios in Rome.
 Recipient of the Grand Prix du Festival International du Film (precursory name for the Palme d'Or) at the 1952 Cannes Film Festival, the film was distributed by United Artists when it was released in the United States in 1955.
-Othello was filmed on location over a three-year period in Morocco, Venice, Tuscany and Rome and at the Scalera Studios in Rome.

-In addition to Orson Welles, the cast consisted of Micheál Mac Liammóir as Iago (one of his only starring film roles), Robert Coote as Roderigo, Suzanne Cloutier as Desdemona, Michael Laurence as Cassio, Fay Compton as Emilia and Doris Dowling as Bianca.
-Three different versions of the film have seen theatrical release — two supervised by Welles, and a 1992 restoration supervised by his daughter, Beatrice Welles.
+Three different versions of the film have seen theatrical release — two supervised by Welles and a 1992 restoration supervised by his daughter Beatrice Welles.

 Plot

 The film closely follows the plot of the play, but restructures and reorders individual scenes.
-Welles trimmed the source material, which is generally around three hours when performed, down to a little over 90 minutes for the film.
+Welles trimmed the source material, which is generally around three hours when performed, to a little over 90 minutes for the film.
+The opening funeral scene is not in the original play.

 The movie opens with Othello and Desdemona's funeral.

-The first main scene shows Iago complaining to Roderigo about not being advised of the marriage between Othello and Desdemona.
-Roderigo is contemplating killing himself but Iago says: “Ere I would say I would drown myself for the love of a guinea hen, I would change my humanity with a baboon.”
-Iago is saying that he would rather be a baboon than kill himself for a woman.
-He further says : "Put but money in thy purse.", Iago is urging Roderigo to sell all his lands and give the money to Iago, who will use it to convince Desdemona to have sex.
+The first main scene shows Iago's complaining to Roderigo about not being advised of the marriage between Othello and Desdemona.
+Roderigo is contemplating killing himself but Iago says “Ere I would say I would drown myself for the love of a guinea hen, I would change my humanity with a baboon,” meaning Iago would rather be a baboon than kill himself over a woman.
+Iago further says "Put but money in thy purse" and urges Roderigo to sell all his lands and give the money to Iago, who will use it to convince Desdemona to have sex.

-Desdemona's father, Brabantio, is furious about the marriage after being told of it by Iago and Roderigo.
+Desdemona's father Brabantio is furious about the marriage after being told of it by Iago and Roderigo.
 Brabantio accuses Othello of bewitching his daughter.
 Othello convinces Brabantio that it was not witchcraft but rather by his tragic tales.

 By planting a handkerchief, Iago convinces Othello that Desdemona is having an affair with Cassio.
-Othello had previously promoted Cassio to lieutenant over Iago, hence his jealousy.
+Othello previously promoted Cassio to lieutenant over Iago, hence Iago's jealousy.

 Othello strangles Desdemona.
-Iago knifes to death Emilia, as she protests Desdemona's innocence.
+Iago knifes Emilia to death as she protests Desdemona's innocence.
 Othello realises his mistake.

+Cast (in order of appearance)

+In the 1955 version of the film, Clouthier was re-dubbed by Gudrun Ure.